Pasadena High School (California): History

 The school was first established as a district school in 1884 and became Pasadena High School in 1891.
 In 1928, the school merged into Pasadena Junior College and operated as a four-year school, grades 11, 12, 13 and 14.
 Pasadena realigned its 6-4-4 school system in 1954 with Pasadena High School regaining its separate identity.
 PHS, however, shared the Pasadena City College Colorado Boulevard campus through the graduating class of 1960 when PHS moved to its present campus on Sierra Madre Boulevard at Washington Boulevard.

 The Rose Parade, post parade Showcase of Floats takes place in front of the high school utilizing some of the school grounds and parking lots.

 Pasadena High School's athletic field was renovated, adding light towers, a new track and replacing the grass field with artificial turf.
 It opened at the start of the 2009-10 school year.
-The school's junior varsity and varsity football teams as well as the boys' and girls' soccer teams play their home games.
+The school's junior varsity and varsity football teams as well as the boys' and girls' soccer teams play their home games on the field.
 The school also is used for its track meets in the spring.

 On January 8, 2019, Pasadena High School opened the renovated Tom Hamilton Gymnasium at the cost of $19 million.
 It is used for boys and girls junior varsity and varsity basketball teams and the girls volleyball team for their home games.

+On February 7, 2025, students at Pasadena High School staged a walkout alongside four other nearby high schools.

 The school's auditorium is named after Gladiss Edwards, who was the principal during the late 1950s and into the 1960s.

 Student profile

-In the 2016-17 school year, Pasadena High School's student population consisted of 1,777 students, with 60.3% of students being Latino, 17% white, 11.8% African-American, and 5.8% Asian, 0.3% Native Hawaiian/Pacific Islander, and 0.2% American Indian/Alaska Native.
+In the 2022-23 school year, Pasadena High School's student population consisted of 1,609 students, with 53.9% of students being Latino, 19.6% white, 12.3% African-American, and 7.7% Asian, 0.3% Native Hawaiian/Pacific Islander, and 0.4% American Indian/Alaska Native.